armadillica/flamenco-worker-python/README.md

 ## Installation

+Before you begin, make sure you have Flamenco Manager up and running.

-There are a few ways to install Flamenco Worker:
+There are two ways to install Flamenco Worker:

-- If you have a distributable zip file (see [Packaging for distribution](#packaging-for-distribution)) unzip it, then run `pip install flamenco_worker-xxxx.whl`
+- If you have a distributable zip file (see [Packaging for distribution](#packaging-for-distribution)) unzip it, then run `pip3 install flamenco_worker-xxxx.whl`

-- If you have a copy of the source files, run `pip install -e .`
+- If you have a copy of the source files, run `pip3 install -e .`

 ## Configuration